danieldiamond/gitlab-analytics/transform/snowflake-dbt/tests/README.md

 * Step 2: Create an issue in finance informing of the error and asking the account be updated.
 Cross link this to the analytics issue
 * Step 3: Create an issue to remove the filter and assign it to the next milestone, cross-link it to the original issue
 * Step 4: Filter out the zuora account in the base `zuora_account` model and submit your MR for review
+  * We filter from the base model instead of the test because downstream models (such as retention) rely on every account having accurate data.
 * Step 5: Once finance has confirmed that the account has been updated, create a MR to remove the filter
 -----------